 - Red Grouse Count Report for 2018

-Information for volunteers participating in the 2020 survey will be available by the end of January.
+Information for volunteers who want to participate in the 2020 survey can be found here.
 Weather permitting, counts will be held every Thursday, starting on 2 April 2020.
 Seven Thursday counts are planned, ending on 14 May.
 A briefing meeting for new participants will be held on Thursday 26 March 2020, but there’s no need for experienced counters to attend.

 If you have any enquiries about the survey, please contact Leo Smith.